Magic at 64.4 Degrees

 The worlds of invention and discovery have long relied on chance, even on sheer, dumb luck.
 From the detection of X-rays to that first accidental culture of penicillin, from Silly Putty to the Big Bang’s cosmic signature, from insulin to Vulcanized rubber to Vaseline — benevolent happenstance has led to groundbreaking advances of all sorts.

 The expectation that such twists of fate will lead to great discoveries has long made its way into pop culture — to such an extent that an old marketing campaign sold Reese’s Peanut Butter Cups on the notion of invention by collision between two lovestruck moviegoers.
 One held a broken candy bar, the other a jar of peanut butter with a chunk of chocolate lodged in it.
-Anyone with a sweet tooth was left to believe the rest was history.
+Anybody with a sweet tooth knows the rest is history.

 So why shouldn’t we have expected fate to intervene when NC State University scientists tried to get farmed striped bass to reproduce?